 Commonly asked questions

-Here are some of the questions we are most commonly asked on the Admiral Nurse Dementia Helpline.
+Below are some of the questions we’re most commonly asked on the Admiral Nurse Dementia Helpline – and our answers.

 Encouraging an unwilling person to get a diagnosis